meilisearch/specifications/text/0089-tenant-tokens.md

 ---

-> In this case, all searchable indexes from the signing API Key will be searchable and the rules under `*` will be applied at search time.
-The medical_appointments index policy will replace the `*` rules specifically when this index is searched by those specified for that index.
+> In this case, all searchable indexes from the signing API Key are searchable and search requests will apply specific rules defined in the wildcard field: `*`.
+The `medical_appointments` index rules, defined in the field of the same name, overwrites the rules defined in the wildcard field `*` for this specific index.

 ```json
 {